hadley/adv-r/Functions.md

 ### A fresh start

 What happens to the values in between invocations of a function?
 What will happen the first time you run this function?
 What will happen the second time?
-(If you haven't seen `exists` before it returns `TRUE` if there's a variable of that name, otherwise it returns `FALSE`)
+(If you haven't seen `exists` before: it returns `TRUE` if there's a variable of that name, otherwise it returns `FALSE`)

 ```R
 j <- function() {